 Core Element Documentation

-Operating Centres, Project Teams or equivalents shall establish, maintain and retain suitable and sufficient information that describes the core elements of the safety and environmental management system(s), their interaction and any related documentation.
+Operating Centres, Delivery Teams or equivalents shall establish, maintain and retain suitable and sufficient information that describes the core elements of the safety and environmental management system(s), their interaction and any related documentation.

 Individuals deployed to assignments which require the formal delegation of safety and environmental responsibilities, accountabilities and authority shall be mapped against, and comply with the requirements of, the DE&S Acquisition Safety taxonomy.